benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-2.md

 #plot(crwei.list[[2]],type="hazard")
 ```

-A semi-parametric model can be performed with mstate package to explore the shape of the intensity tranistion functions
+A semi-parametric model can be performed with mstate package to explore the shape of the intensity transition functions

 ```r